What does Toxic Mean in a RelationshipJul 07, 2022

 I've seen a lot of people, myself included, have healed from self-doubt, like negative thoughts that invade the mind and create self-doubt.
 They feel like reality, until you step out of them you realize, gosh, they're separate set of thoughts from my true personality, but while you're in them it feels like you, right?
 So homeopathy can heal these negative thoughts.

-And so when we heal trauma and negative beliefs and depression and anxiety I believe it's more possible for people to leave a bad relationship.
+And so when we heal trauma and negative beliefs with natural remedies for depression and anxiety I believe it's more possible for people to leave a bad relationship.
 You also make better connections with the other people in your life to get better support which helps us leave a toxic relationship or confront somebody where you have less fear of confrontation.
 Then the other side comes in where the toxic relationship created in you depression, negative belief, self-blame, self-hatred, maybe self-cutting, inability to receive other people who believe that somebody else can like you, so low self-esteem, so we use those similar remedies to treat those symptoms and the trauma of being in an abusive relationship.

 So in homeopathy there's remedies for ailments from abuse, ailments from being scorned, ailments from sexual abuse, ailments from abandonment.
 So I'll listen to the story of a person, understand their experience - what happened to them (1), (2) I'll also look at their overall picture - how are they behaving, right?
 Are they doubtful, are they fearful, are they vengeful, are they hateful or do they have intrusive thoughts, are they worse in the mornings, evenings, daytime, night time, etcetera?
 Those individual characters help me point to the right remedy for their picture.
 So then I'll treat the after effects of being in abusive relationship as well.